pts/oix-wcfd32/README.md

 * copyright is a NUL-terminated copyright message of the runner, typically NULL.
 WCFD32 sets it to NULL.
 * is_japanese indicates non-English locale (isDBCS).
 WCFD32 sets it to NULL.
-* max_handle_for_os2: maximum number of filehandles for OS/2.
-WCFDS32 sets
+* max_handle_for_os2: maximum number of filehandles for OS/2 2.0+.
+WCFDS32
-  it to 0.
+  sets it to 0 except on OS/2 2.0+.
 * BSS is not initlizated with 0 bytes.
 (But the WCFD32 runtime system and *oixrun.c* do it.)